0dot0repeating/quakemovement/README.md

     when using the autohop feature in Quake Live and Quake Champions, since otherwise, the engine acts like you let go of the jump button the moment you jump.

+- `MagneticLedges`: **boolean**
+    Quake 1, and to my knowledge none of the other Quake games, has a nice feature where if it detects that you're about to run off a ledge, it doubles your friction in an attempt to prevent you from doing so accidentally.
+This flag enables that behavior.

 By default, QuakeAccelPlayer is configured to act similarly to Quakeworld's physics.
 See `pk3/zscript/testclasses.txt` for examples of how to configure it to act similarly